WVURAIL/dspira-lessons/_posts/2021-07-01-Ubuntu_Installation.md

 categories: ['Telescope Software Setup']
 ---

-  *Ubuntu versions 22.04 LTS onwards are supported*
+  *Our software works under Ubuntu versions 22.04 LTS and older.*

 Installing the Ubuntu OS on a Windows computer will require you to partition the hard drive, copy Ubuntu OS onto a bootable flashdrive, and install it onto the partition, as follows: